-Buying a home in Reno is a fun and exciting adventure.
+Buying a home is a fun and exciting adventure.
 You’re about to embark on a journey that’s full of new beginnings and opportunities.
 With that said, buying a home can also be a little scary and overwhelming.
 Whether you’re a first time home buyer, or you’re ready to upgrade from your current home, there’s a lot to consider.
 Here are some helpful tips to keep in mind when buying a home in Reno!

 Make Sure You Have Your Finances Worked Out